-Not only does your AC system make you comfortable, it’s also crucial for your health when we’re here in the dog days of summer.
-For that reason, when the chilly air quits blowing or your air conditioner won’t come on at all, you’re don’t have time to look around for a few days.
+Not only does your AC system make you comfortable, it’s also crucial for your health during the heat of summer.
+Unfortunately, when the chilly air quits blowing or your air conditioner won’t come on at all, you’re don’t have time to look around for a few days.

-When your air conditioning goes out in the heat of the summer, you might not have time to shop around for multiple quotes or research what you can expect to pay.
-Not being sure how much you can expect to pay when the air conditioning service technician shows up can be intimidating, so we’re here to provide several price ranges on some basic services so you won’t be caught off guard when Barlow Service Experts comes to get you cool and comfortable again.
+When your AC goes out in the extreme temperatures of the summer, you might not have time to shop around for multiple quotes or research what you can expect to pay.
+Not being sure how much you can expect to pay when the AC service technician shows up can be scary, so we’re here to provide several price ranges on some basic services so you won’t be caught off guard when Barlow Service Experts comes to get you cool and comfortable again.

 - Refrigerant Leak Detection & Repair: $150 - $500

 - AC Circuit Board Replacement: $450 - $1300

 - AC Fan Motor Replacement: $500 - $1200